-As a professional writer, I share my passion and creativity to help others overcome their challenges.
+As a professional neurodivergent writer, I share my passion and creativity to help others overcome their challenges.
 I thrive on thinking outside the box and problem-solving in ways that resonate with individuals in search of different experiences.
 I love interacting with people, sharing stories, spreading joy through laughter, and animal encounters.

 My goal is to inspire others to embrace their unique paths and their creative power, regardless of their challenges.